Rezwanul777/typescript-assinment-phero/README.md

 const user: FullInfo = {
   name: "John",
-  company: "OpenAI"
+  company: "REZ comp"
 };

 ## Final Tip

 Use TypeScript's type system to:

-    Prevent bugs before runtime
+   it Prevent bugs before runtime

-    Write clean and scalable code
+   it can Write clean and scalable code

-    Help your team understand and maintain the code easily
+   it  Helps our team understand and maintain the code easily